mattford63/riverford-poc/README.md

 The code is written such that each section of the recipe is an index within the index-store.
-Allowing searches to be constrained to a particular section.
-Then a merge operation over the four indexes creates a 5th index `all` - over which the entire recipe can be searched.
+Allowing searches to be constrained to a particular section.  ~~Then a merge operation over the four indexes creates a 5th index `all` - over which the entire recipe can be searched.~~ Also, each document is stored as it's own index, each with it's own recipe section and a combined :all index.
+There is also a single global :all index to search everything.
+All these indexes allow relevancy based search at the expense of large increase in index-store size.

 The speed of the search comes from using ordered vectors as the data structure for the document ids in the reverse index.
 A class of merge-algorithms that rely on the fact that vectors are ordered offer more speed up when performing operations.
-The computational expense of the initial import operation ~50s is the price paid up front for sub <1ms search later.
+The computational expense of the initial import operation ~50s is the price paid up front for sub <5ms search later.

 A DSL consisting of `intersect`, `union` and a limited `not` provide search operations over the index-store.